It’s important to take care of our neighborhoods and communities, and there are plenty of ways to get involved on a local level.

 As a nation, we owe a profound amount of gratitude to the military members who dedicate their lives to serving and protecting our country.

-One small way that we can show that gratitude is to support organizations like the Disabled American Veterans.
-This nonprofit works to ensure that veterans receive the benefits they have been promised so they can lead rich lives full of dignity.
+One small way that we can show that gratitude is to support national organizations like the Disabled American Veterans.
+This nonprofit works to ensure veterans receive the benefits they’ve been promised so they can lead rich lives full of dignity.

 DAV presents three options for people to support veterans: donate, volunteer, and advocate.